scylladb/scylladb-docs-homepage/docs/get-started/query-data/schema.rst

 above, the replication strategy is set to ``NetworkTopologyStrategy``.

-This is a commonly used replication strategy in ScyllaDB, especially in multi-datacenter deployments.
+This is a commonly used replication strategy in ScyllaDB, especially in production deployments.
 It allows you to specify the number of replicas for each datacenter separately, which provides fine-grained control over data distribution in a multi-datacenter environment.
 For example, if you have two datacenters, you can set different replication